amirhkhalilian/Mithra/README.md

-# Mithra: visualize ECoG and sEEG electrodes

-This repo implements ECoG and sEEG electrodes visualization tools.
-The implementations are provided in Python and Matlab with similar functionality and workflow as much as possible.

 # Mithra: A Cross-Platform Toolkit for Intracranial Electrode Visualization

 **Mithra** is a unified Python and MATLAB toolkit for visualizing intracranial electrophysiological recordings, including ECoG and sEEG.
 It enables subject-specific visualization, standardized-space mapping, and systematic within- and across-subject analysis.